Bay of Islands food and drink itineraries

 Arrive in Paihia in the late afternoon and explore the town.
 As the sun goes down, enjoy a drink at a waterfront bar like 35 Degrees South, then wander along the wharf to Charlotte’s Kitchen for dinner.
 This popular restaurant and bar serves up contemporary New Zealand food amid stunning surroundings.

-After a leisurely breakfast (try the breakfast burritos at El Café!), spend the morning out on the water on a Hole in the Rock Cruise with Island Stopover.
+After a leisurely breakfast (try the breakfast burritos at El Café!), spend the morning out on the water on a Hole in the Rock Cruise.
 Over four hours you'll see the best of this beautiful region including Cape Brett, the famous Hole in the Rock, and stunning Urupukapuka Island.

 Stop off in Russell at the end of your cruise and explore this charming and historic village.
 All that fresh sea air will have helped you work up an appetite, so it’s time for a long lunch on the verandah of the Duke of Marlborough, New Zealand’s oldest licensed pub.